ThalesGroup/k6client-ciphertrust/aws_hyok/README.md

 For best performance, it is recommended to have following:

 * Ciphertrust Manager configuration of >= 4CPU, 16GB memory.
-* Ciphertrust Manager instance  along with Luna HSM hosted in same region/zone as the client machine where k6 is run.
+* Ciphertrust Manager instance hosted in same region/zone as the client machine where k6 is run.
 * For getting closest results to your environment, deploy client in same region as your CM and Luna.